alokg-812/IIT-Madras/MAD2/Week5/README.md

 📚 Read more: [Axios vs Fetch](https://blog.logrocket.com/axios-or-fetch-api/)

 ## 🔹 Real APIs You Can Practice With

-You can build entire frontend projects using **public APIs** — no backend needed!
+We can build entire frontend projects using **public APIs** — no backend needed!

 Examples: